OK, Pitt fans, the coverage is back ... let's make it work - Mash Viral

-From 8:01 p.m.
-Christmas day, more than seven weeks since the announcement that Pitt's coverage has returned, we have sold 798 H2P Subscriptions.
+NASHVILLE, Tenn. – From 1:01 p.m.
+Friday, more than seven weeks since the announcement that Pitt's coverage has returned, we have sold 799 H2P Subscriptions.
 We have already passed the three quarters of the 1,000 goal.

 We will arrive.